abhisheksingh87/starter-cookbook/content/common/create-app-using-starter.md

       * `settings.gradle`

-1. Create the codebase folder structure based on the\<recipe\> in ***Best Practices***
+1. Create the codebase folder/package structure based on the recipe in ***Best Practices***

 ### Validation

 1. Open a command window in the `<microservice-name>` directory

-1. Validate the new microservice can be built locally: `gradlew bootJar`
+1. Validate the new microservice
+   - can be built locally: `gradlew bootJar`

-1. Validate the new microservice runs locally: `gradlew bootRun`
+   - runs locally: `gradlew bootRun`

-1. Verify microservice health and info in the browser
+1. Verify microservice health in the browser
    - `http://localhost:8080/actuator/info`
    - `http://localhost:8080/actuator/health`

 ## Next Step
-Follow the **Reactive** or **Non-Reactive** recipes depending on your microservice needs.
+Follow the **Reactive** or **Non-Reactive** path depending on your microservice needs.

 ## NOTES
 * [Why use Spring Boot ?](https://medium.com/stuff-about-cloud-native-development/my-spring-boot-101-journal-getting-started-5183f68606cb)